Crested geckos are primarily insectivores and are happy to dine on a wide variety of foods.

 Also remember that vegetables don’t have much fat or protein but they do have important vitamins and minerals like Vitamin C and K, Folic Acid, Vitamin B6, and Iron.

-Can You Feed Crested Geckos Lettuce?
+Can Crested Geckos Eat Lettuce?

 However, you should also know that there is a delicate balance between healthy foods that provide good nutrients and those that are potentially harmful.